Renal column

-The renal column (or Bertin column, or column of Bertin) is a medullary extension of the renal cortex in between the renal pyramids.
-It allows the cortex to be better anchored.
+The renal columns, Bertin columns, or columns of Bertin, a.k.a. columns of Bertini are extensions of the renal cortex in between the renal pyramids.
+They allow the cortex to be better anchored.
+(Cortical extensions into the medullary space.)

 Each column consists of lines of blood vessels and urinary tubes and a fibrous material.

 A hypertrophied renal column (or renal pseudotumor) may be differentiated from an actual renal tumor with the help of a DMSA scan.
 The scan will show the area as one with normal activity if it is a pseudotumor or will show decreased uptake if it is a cystic or solid renal mass.